cohn17/colmar/readme.txt

 3) I was unable to line up the bottom of the information section photo with the bottom of the second sidebar photo if I wanted to keep to the specs.

 Thank you.

+Addendum: I completed the project before moving on to days 2-7, since the instructions don't say to incorporate those lessons into the project.
+You should perhaps put the project last, or correct the instructions.